 Healthcare in Dubai is either free or low cost in public hospitals.
 The city has highly developed medical infrastructure with a high standard of healthcare, hospitals are modern and facilities are easily accessible to both visitors and residents of the city.
 Most of the doctors and medical staff are well trained and speak English.
 You can apply for a health card as a visitor if you wish to use public healthcare however we advise that you also have comprehensive travel insurance.

-- Weather: The winter weather in UAE will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in UAE will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like UAE you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.